 - Easing collateral requirements for certain assets securing loans.

-Credit unions are encouraged to join the Central Liquidity Facility as soon as possible.
+Credit unions are encouraged to join the CLF as soon as possible.
 Membership is voluntary and open to all credit unions that purchase a prescribed amount of stock.
 There are two types of membership: regular members and agent members.
-Credit unions may borrow from the Central Liquidity Facility if they are a regular member, or are covered by an agent member — a corporate credit union.
+Credit unions may borrow from the CLF if they are a regular member, or are covered by an agent member — a corporate credit union.

 The NCUA is committed to providing a site that is accessible to the widest possible audience, regardless of technology or ability.
-In the meantime, should you need assistance with the content on this page, please contact the Central Liquidity Facility staff at 703.518.6428.
+In the meantime, should you need assistance with the content on this page, please contact the CLF staff at 703.518.6428.
 Staff will return voicemails by the next business day.

 - On-Demand Webinar — Central Liquidity Facility: Enhancements in Response to COVID-19 (opens new window)